scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 An ISD is a group of Autonomous Systems that independently defines its own roots of trust.
 ISD members share therefore a uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding whether to trust other ISDs.
 SCION trust model, therefore, differs from the one provided by other PKI architectures.
 The motivation behind this design choice is clarified in {{pki}}.

+We now look at each component.
+Rather than looking at how they work, we quickly mention the properties they offer, and their inputs/outputs.
+We try to take a step back, and don’t care about the component name, but we care  that we get the needed properties.
+We think about the components about a black box (input/output).

+## Authentication -  SCION PKI {#pki}
+SCION's control plane messages are all authenticated.
+The verification of those messages relies on a public-key infrastructure (PKI) called the Control-Plane PKI or CP-PKI.
+It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures of, e.g., path-segment construction beacons (PCBs).

+### Key Properties
+One might ask why SCION requires its own PKI, rather than reusing some of the existing PKI architectures.
+There are several properties that distinguish the CP-PKI from others, and motivate SCION's distinct approach.

+- *Unique decentralised trust model.* SCION is designed to enable global secure connectivity, where ASes do not necessarily share mutual trust.
+This requires a trust model that is different from existing ones that are behind commonly deployed PKIs in today's Internet.
+In a monopolistic model, all entities trust one or a small number of roots of trust.
+In an oligopolistic model, there are  multiple equally trusted roots  (e.g., in the Web PKI).
+In both models, some or all certification authorities are omnipotent.
+If their key is compromised, then the security of the entire system collapses.
+Both models do not scale well to a global environment, because mutually distrustful entities cannot agree on a single root of trust (monopoly) and because in the oligopoly model, the security is as strong as its weakest root.
+The SCION trust model differs from classic PKIs in two ways.
+First, no entity is omnipotent, as  Isolation Domains  elect their own root of trust, and the  capabilities of each ISD (authentication-wise) are limited to communication channels in which they are involved.
+Second, the trust roots of each ISD are located in a single file, the TRC, which is co-signed by multiple entities in a process  called voting.

+- *Resilience to compromised entities and keys.* Compromised or malicious trust roots outside an ISD cannot affect operations that stay within that ISD.
+Moreover, each ISD can be configured to withstand the compromise of any single voting key.

+- *Trust flexibility.* Each ISD can define its own trust policy.
+ASes must accept the trust policy of the ISD(s) in which they participate, but they can decide which ISDs they want to join, and they can participate in multiple ISDs.

+- *Scalability.* The authentication infrastructure scales to the size of the Internet and is adapted to the heterogeneity of today’s Internet constituents.

+- *A basis for authentication of data-plane messages.* Authentication based on digital signatures works well for the relatively low message rates in the control plane, but it does not meet the performance requirements for the high message rate of the data plane.
+The authentication of data-plane traffic and control messages requires a highly efficient and ideally stateless system to achieve high bandwidths on commodity hardware, and to avoid creating opportunities for DoS attacks.
+SCION comprises a component called  DRKey, which enables high-speed data-plane elements, like border routers, to derive symmetric cryptographic keys from local secrets only.
+This DRKey component is used to authenticate SCMP messages.
+Today's Internet also lacks a fundamental mechanism to share a secret key between two end hosts for secure end-to-end communication.
+Existing approaches (i.e., SSH) resort to trust-on-first-use (TOFU), where a host's initial public key is accepted without verification.
+DRKey addresses this issue as well.
+For more information, refer to the draft {{I-D.garciapardo-drkey}}.

+The CP-PKI is based on certificates that follow the X.509v3 standard {{RFC5280}}.
+There are already several professional industry-grade implementations.
+Trust within an ISD is normally bootstrapped with an initial ceremony.
+Subsequent updates to the root of trust are handled automatically.

+SCION is built around a unique trust model, allowing mutually distrustful entities to communicate.
+This justifies the existence of the CP-PKI, which differs from existing PKI architectures.
+Thanks to the CP-PKI, control and data plane packets are authenticated.
+This helps avoiding some of the obstacles to deployment mentioned in {{RFC9049}}, where several path-aware methods failed to achieve deployment because of lack of authentication or lack of mutual trust between end hosts and the intermediate network.

 ## Routing - Control Plane
 The SCION control plane's main purpose is to discover and disseminate routing information, in the form of path segments.
 Path exploration is based on path-segment construction beacons (PCBs), which are initiated by a subset of ASes and accumulate cryptographically protected path forwarding information.
 Each AS selects a few PCBs and makes them available to end hosts via its path service.